Tgithinji/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## Task 4
 Write a function that returns a set of all elements present in only one set.
 - Filename: `4-only_diff_elements.py`
+## Task 5
+Write a function that returns the number of keys in a dictionary.
+- Filename: `5-number_keys.py`